FredJones4/vtol_ctrl_ros2/README.md

 1. The main branch of PX4/PX4-Autopilot is actually "main", and not "master".
 2. This project uses a public copy of the repository, and not a private one.

-The clone of PX4/PX4-Autopilot will differ in, at most, 4 ways:
+The clone of PX4/PX4-Autopilot will differ in, at most, 5 ways:

 1. The ```src/modules/uxrce_dds_client/dds_topice.yaml``` file includes other PX4 topics being published, which capability, as of August 28, PX4 added to their documentation,
 2. The ```README.md``` will only reflect the needs of my version of the project; the original will be deleted.
 3. If proven possible, uORB topics will be altered such that $\alpha$ (angle of attack) and multiple other airspeed sensors can be read by the Pixhawk.
 4. The ```Making a Private Clone of a Public Repo.pdf``` is added (credit to BYU for making the presentation).
+5. The instructions on said pdf for pulling and upstreaming must be done every time one would normally git pull (which is every day before the start of working).
 ## Running the code
 ### Start the Agent
 For ROS 2 to communicate with PX4, uXRCE-DDS client must be running on PX4, connected to a micro XRCE-DDS agent running on the companion computer.